maanh96/8weeksqlchallenge/Case Study #3 - Foodie-Fi/A. Customer Journey.md

 * **Customer 11:** started free trial on 19 November 2020, after 7 day free trial canceled the subscription;
 * **Customer 13:** started free trial on 15 December 2020, after 7 day free trial downgraded to basic monthly plan until 29 March 2021 when he/she upgraded to pro monthly plan and used it until now;
 * **Customer 15:** started free trial on 17 March 2020, after 7 day free trial automatically continue with the pro monthly plan until cancelled on 29 April 2020.
 The subscription continued until 24 May 2020;
-* **Customer 16:** started free trial on 31 May 2020, after 7 day free trial downgraded to basic monthly plan until 31 October 2020 when he/she upgraded to pro annuall plan and used it until now;
+* **Customer 16:** started free trial on 31 May 2020, after 7 day free trial downgraded to basic monthly plan until 31 October 2020 when he/she upgraded to pro annual plan and used it until now;
 * **Customer 18:** started free trial on 06 July 2020, after 7 day free trial automatically continue with the pro monthly plan until now;
-* **Customer 13:** started free trial on 22 June 2020, after 7 day free trial automatically continue with the pro monthly plan until 29 August 2020 when he/she upgradged to pro annual plan and used it until now.
+* **Customer 13:** started free trial on 22 June 2020, after 7 day free trial automatically continue with the pro monthly plan until 29 August 2020 when he/she upgraded to pro annual plan and used it until now.

 <br>